 Pressing the brake to slow down your vehicle and eventually stop without first pressing down the clutch is possible.
 However, the clutch ought to be pressed down to disengage the power from your car’s engine to the gearbox so that the brake can seize the rotation of the wheels with any more force coming from the engine.

-Meanwhile, if you press the brake without the clutch, you would be slowing down or stopping your car’s wheels without disengaging the power from the engine to the gearbox, leading to the wheels receiving some more force to rotate, even though you are braking.
+Meanwhile, if you press the brake without the clutch, you would be slowing down or stopping the wheels without disengaging the engine’s power from the gearbox, leading the wheels to receive more force to rotate, even though you are braking.
 This situation can quickly damage your car’s gearbox if consistently repeated.

 Q: What is the difference between an engine brake and an exhaust brake?

-If you are contemplating engine brake vs. exhaust brake, engine brake, and exhaust brake function differently.
-Although exhaust brake retards power in a car with a diesel engine, its operation is not the same with engine brakes.
+If you are contemplating an engine brake vs. an exhaust brake, they function differently.
+Although an exhaust brake retards power in a diesel engine, its operation is not the same as that of an engine brake.

-Engine brake releases compressed air via an exhaust valve when engaged; while, the exhaust brake holds the compressed air in the car’s engine when slowing down the rotation of the crankshaft, thereby reducing speed.
-You may want to find out exhaust brake disadvantages.
+The engine brake releases compressed air via an exhaust valve when engaged; while the exhaust brake holds the compressed air in the car’s engine when slowing down the rotation of the crankshaft, thereby reducing speed.
+You may want to learn about the disadvantages of an exhaust brake.

 Final Words